Lightning kills nearly 50 this week in India’s Uttar Pradesh

 India’s monsoon season runs from June through September.

-Col. Sanjay Srivastava, who works with the Indian Meteorological Department, said lightning has killed nearly 750 people across India since April.
+Col. Sanjay Srivastava, whose organization Lightning India Resilient Campaign works with the Indian Meteorological Department, said lightning has killed nearly 750 people across India since April.
 That includes 20 people who died in eastern Bihar state in the past two days and 16 in Madhya Pradesh state in central India earlier this month.

 Sunita Narain, director-general of the Center for Science and Environment, said global warming plays a role in the rising number of lightning strikes.
-A one-degree Celsius rise in temperature increases lightning by 12 times.
+A one-degree-Celsius rise in temperature increases lightning by 12 times.

 Srivastava said that deforestation, the depletion of bodies of water, and pollution all contribute to climate change, which leads to more lightning.